Every time you see your girlfriends, at least one of you will say "we must do this again soon". But then it doesn't happen.

 - Buy a new lippy.
 Lipstick sales statistically increase during an economic crisis.
 Why?
 Because regardless of external stresses, you'll always feel positive wearing a new lipstick!

 - Learn a new craft (or rediscover a childhood favourite).
 I've recently started macrame after a 40-year break from it, and now I can't get enough of it!
-If you book a Makekit workshop not only will it bring you and your friend/s together, there are wine and nibbles as well!
+Book a Makekit workshop to bring you and your friend/s together for an afternoon or evening, without the need for previous experience.
 Great for busy people who enjoy being creative but don't have the time or know-how to source all the materials needed to make it happen.

 - Hire a bike from Next Bike and (if in Auckland) ride around Wynyard Quarter.
 Stop off for a bite to eat at Silo markets.
 Alternatively, if there is some gossip which must be talked about until you lose your voice, opt for speed walking instead.